 A bridging program for English language, for students planning to take a bachelor's degree at StFX, who have been conditionally accepted into an academic program but do not meet the English language requirements.
 The courses consist of 25 hours per week of classroom instruction and some outings to local sites and cultural events.
-Students must achieve the standard for admission (IELTS 6.5) in a benchmarked test before moving into a diploma or degree program at StFX.
+Students must pass a test equivalent to our standard for admission before moving into a diploma or degree program at StFX.